Learn / What Are Midterms?

 What's on the Ballot?

-- Governor races — 36 states elect governors in midterm years
+- 36 governor races in most midterm years

-- State legislatures — Thousands of state-level seats
+- State legislature seats — thousands of them

 The Midterm Effect